jamesmontemagno/Xamarin.Plugins/Settings/README.md

 * Available on NuGet: https://www.nuget.org/packages/Xam.Plugins.Settings/
 * Install into your PCL project and Client projects.
 * Open up Helpers/Settings.cs in your PCL for directions on how to use.
 * If you are not using a PCL you will find an _SettingsStarted.txt file under properties to get started.
-Else you can follow this guid:
+Else you can follow this guide:

 #### Create a new static class
 You will want to create a new `static` class called "Settings" in your shared code project or PCL that will house all of your settings.